BUEC500C1/video-zhou-1/README.md

 For Task 2 questions:
 1. How many API calls you can handle simultaneously and why?
+Currently I have 1 worker so I can only handle with 1 API call at this time.
+However, it is easy to implement more worker in my program and because I have 8 logical processors, I can build 7 more workers in order to handle with 8 API calls simultaneously.

 2. For example, run different API calls at the same time?
+Yes.

 3. Split the processing of an API into multiple threads?
+I splited them into 4 threads for my worker.

 # Setup
 Clone my current repo: